NateEag/pdf-scripts/README.md

 TODO Add a progress meter, so there's a reasonable way to tell how the script is doing.

+TODO Add some kind of useful error tracking.
+I've at least once had a page or two fail, and then it's an annoying manual process to go back and figure out which ones failed and manually re-run them (though it's probably my own fault they failed at all - modifying running bash scripts is a recipe for disaster).
+This is why I don't have it cleaning up the tmp directory, because that way when I discover errors I only have to re-render pages that failed.
+A good quick sanity-check before stitching together the final PDF would be that we have the same number of clarified pages as the original PDF does.
+If not we could print out the missing filenames in thhe sequence.

 TODO Improve accuracy of color detection and removal against https://ia802607.us.archive.org/13/items/lego-building-instructions-71369/71369_A_ALT_BI_LOW.pdf.
 I hit issues with the blue bricks on the first few pages getting their colors